-3.1 $\alpha$ -labelings
+3.1 α -labelings

-In 1966 Rosa [1209] defined an $\alpha$ -labeling (or $\alpha$ -valuation) as a graceful labeling with the additional property that there exists an integer k so that for each edge xy either $f(x) \leq k < f(y)$ or $f(y) \leq k < f(x)$ .
+In 1966 Rosa [1373] defined an α -labeling (or α -valuation) as a graceful labeling with the additional property that there exists an integer k so that for each edge xy either $f(x) \leq k < f(y)$ or $f(y) \leq k < f(x)$.
 (Other names for such labelings are balanced, interlaced, and strongly graceful.)
 It follows that such a k must be the smaller of the two vertex labels that yield the edge labeled 1.
-Also, a graph with an $\alpha$ -labeling is necessarily bipartite and therefore can not contain a cycle of odd length.
-Wu [1655] has shown that a necessary condition for a bipartite graph with n edges and degree sequence $d_1, d_2, \ldots, d_p$ to have an $\alpha$ -labeling is that the $\gcd(d_1, d_2, \ldots, d_p, n)$ divides n(n-1)/2.
+Also, a graph with an α -labeling is necessarily bipartite and therefore can not contain a cycle of odd length.
+Wu [1878] has shown that a necessary condition for a bipartite graph with n edges and degree sequence d_1, d_2, \ldots, d_p to have an α -labeling is that the $\gcd(d_1, d_2, \ldots, d_p, n)$ divides n(n-1)/2.

 A common theme in graph labeling papers is to build up graphs that have desired labelings from pieces with particular properties.
-In these situations, starting with a graph that possesses an $\alpha$ -labeling is a typical approach.
-(See [354], [583], [371], and [756].)
-Moreover, Jungreis and Reid [756] showed how sequential labelings of graphs (see Section 4.1) can often be obtained by modifying $\alpha$ -labelings of the graphs.
+In these situations, starting with a graph that possesses an α -labeling is a typical approach.
+(See [403], [659], [421], and [861].)
+Moreover, Jungreis and Reid [861] showed how sequential labelings of graphs (see Section 4.1) can often be obtained by modifying α -labelings of the graphs.

-Graphs with $\alpha$ -labelings have proved to be useful in the development of the theory of graph decompositions.
-Rosa [1209], for instance, has shown that if G is a graph with q edges and has an $\alpha$ -labeling, then for every natural number p, the complete graph $K{2qp+1}$ can be decomposed into copies of G in such a way that the automorphism group of the decomposition itself contains the cyclic group of order p.
-In the same vein El-Zanati and Vanden Eynden [463] proved that if G has q edges and admits an $\alpha$ -labeling then $K{qm,qn}$ can be partitioned into subgraphs isomorphic to G for all positive integers m and n.
-Although a proof of Ringel's conjecture that every tree has a graceful labeling has withstood many attempts, examples of trees that do not have $\alpha$ -labelings are easy to construct (one exmple is the subdivision graph of $K{1,3}$ - see [1209]).
-Kotzig [816] has shown however that almost all trees have $\alpha$ -labelings.
+Graphs with α -labelings have proved to be useful in the development of the theory of graph decompositions.
+Rosa [1373], for instance, has shown that if G is a graph with q edges and has an α -labeling, then for every natural number p, the complete graph K{2qp+1} can be decomposed into copies of G in such a way that the automorphism group of the decomposition itself contains the cyclic group of order p.
+In the same vein El-Zanati and Vanden Eynden [529] proved that if G has q edges and admits an α -labeling then $K{qm,qn}$ can be partitioned into subgraphs isomorphic to G for all positive integers m and n.
+Although a proof of Ringel's conjecture that every tree has a graceful labeling has withstood many attempts, examples of trees that do not have α -labelings are easy to construct (one exmple is the subdivision graph of $K{1,3}$ - see [1373]).
+Kotzig [941] has shown however that almost all trees have α -labelings.
+Sethuraman and Ragukumar [1485] have proved that every tree is a subtree of a graph with an α -labeling.